Pupil Premium Grant 2021/22

-Dorney School will receive a total of £22,700, based on 12 children’s eligibility for Pupil Premium funding.
+Dorney School will receive a total of £22,760, based on 14 pupils’ eligibility for Pupil Premium funding.
 This will contribute to additional learning support and enrichment opportunities.

 Our school’s vision focuses on targeting the whole person.
 As such, our forward-thinking approach with Pupil Premium groups will ensure that our intervention is holistic and not purely focused on the academic, further capturing our ethos:

 “To grow through collaboration and respect ”

 - Providing support in Reading, Writing and Maths, with the target of 85% (72% 18/19) of PP children making expected progress by the end of 21/22 and 40% (33% 18/19) of PP Children exceeding expected progress.
 (Please note due to Covid this the most up to date attainment data).